MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 ## Limitations of view-only mode

-When a user is in view-only mode, they have **no access** to the following features:
+When a user is in view-only mode, they have **no access** to the following features in Viva Engage, regardless of where they access the app (desktop, web, mobile, Teams, Outlook, and SharePoint):

->[!NOTE]
->The limitations stated here apply throughout the Viva Engage app on all surfaces (desktop, web, mobile, Teams, Outlook, and SharePoint).

 - Creation of new posts, comments, or replies to posts